mireu-san/the-lighthouse/README.md

 4. use -> do not use emailjs
 This is due to security reason.
 At moment, I am not sure how to encrypt my id section when the page communicate with its server side.
-If I do not fully understand, then use this once I do so. https://www.emailjs.com/docs/examples/reactjs/
+If I do not fully understand, then use this once I do so.
+Which is my philosophy. https://www.emailjs.com/docs/examples/reactjs/